Ross J. Anderson: Research and career

 In 2002, he became an outspoken critic of trusted computing proposals, in particular Microsoft's Palladium operating system vision.

 Anderson's TCPA FAQ has been characterised by IBM TC researcher David R. Safford as "full of technical errors" and of "presenting speculation as fact."

-For years Anderson has been arguing that by their nature large databases will never be free of abuse by breaches of security.
-He has said that if a large system is designed for ease of access it becomes insecure; if made watertight it becomes impossible to use.
+For years Anderson argued that by their nature large databases will never be free of abuse by breaches of security.
+He said that if a large system is designed for ease of access it becomes insecure; if made watertight it becomes impossible to use.
 This is sometimes known as Anderson's Rule.

-Anderson is the author of Security Engineering, published by Wiley in 2001.
+Anderson was the author of several editions of Security Engineering, which was initially published by Wiley in 2001.
 He was the founder and editor of Computer and Communications Security Reviews.

-After the vast Global surveillance disclosure leaked by Edward Snowden beginning in June 2013 Anderson suggested one way to begin stamping out the British state's unaccountable involvement in this NSA spying scandal is to entirely end the domestic secret services.
+After the vast global surveillance disclosures leaked by Edward Snowden beginning in June 2013, Anderson suggested one way to begin stamping out the British state's unaccountable involvement in this NSA spying scandal was to entirely end the domestic secret services.
 Anderson: "Were I a legislator, I would simply abolish MI5".
-Anderson notes the only way this kind of systemic data collection has been made possible was through the business models of private industry.
-The value of information-driven web companies such as Facebook and Google is built around their ability to gather vast tracts of data.
+Anderson noted the only way this kind of systemic data collection was made possible was through the business models of private industry.
+The value of information-driven Web companies such as Facebook and Google is built around their ability to gather vast tracts of data.
 It was something the intelligence agencies would have struggled with alone.

-Anderson is a critic of smart meters, writing that there are various privacy and energy security concerns.
+Anderson was a critic of smart meters, writing that there are various privacy and energy security concerns.

 Awards and honours

 Anderson was elected a Fellow of the Royal Society (FRS) in 2009.
 His nomination reads:

 Anderson was also elected a Fellow of the Royal Academy of Engineering (FREng) in 2009.
-He is a fellow of Churchill College, Cambridge.
+He was a Fellow of Churchill College, Cambridge and awarded the BCS Lovelace Medal in 2015.
+Anderson was elected to the Royal Society of Edinburgh in 2023.

+Personal life and death

+Anderson met his wife, Shireen, while he was working in Johannesburg and they were married in Cambridge in 1992.
+Shireen Anderson is the coordinator of the Christina Kelly Association, of Churchill College, Cambridge.
+They have one daughter, Bavani, and four grandchildren.

+Anderson died unexpectedly at home with his family in Cambridge on 28 March 2024, at the age of 67.